Drug Lab

 Current and Recent Graduate Students

 MD/PhD Student in the Translational Neuroscience Program, supervised by Dr. Mark Greenwald.
-Tabitha successfully defended her dissertation in February 2023 and is completing her final two years of medical school, but still contributes to several ongoing projects.
+Tabitha successfully defended her dissertation in February 2023 and is completing her final year of medical school, but somehow continues to find time to contribute to several ongoing projects.
+She has applied to residency programs in Psychiatry and intends to become an addiction psychiatrist.

 Projects: